trent-gill/portfolio/drafts/README.md

 When I hear back from these students, the majority of them are successful in their appeals.
 Students are appreciative of academic advisors in these scenarios because we offer direct institutional support that they can use when dealing with external organizations.

-* Participate in the development, maintenance, and assessment of student support systems and programs;
+<div class="alert alert-info" role="alert">Participate in the development, maintenance, and assessment of student support systems and programs</div>

 In the fall semester of 2018, I was one of several early alert advisors in Student Services who were available to students who under-performed on the first midterm test or assignment in high-enrollment, high-failure courses.
 The purpose of early alert advising is not to replace the support of faculty and staff that already exists but to strengthen the support provided.
 This was an important learning experience in becoming more versatile as an advisor.
 It is designed to help get students back on track by giving them an overview of the resources and services they can use to enhance their learning.